-- England Stats is designed, maintained, researched and updated by Davey Naylor, a web and IT specialist based in Hertfordshire.
+- Designed, maintained, researched and updated by Davey Naylor, a web and IT specialist based in Hertfordshire.

-- England Stats has been online since 1998 and is updated frequently with new research and after every England match.
+- Online since 1998 and is updated frequently with new research and after every England match.
 The aim is to try and document the story of the national team.

-- England have been top of the Ratings many times, naturally during the early days when only England and Scotland were International playing nations.
+- England have been top of the Ratings many times, naturally during the early days when only England and Scotland were international playing nations.
 They last topped the list just prior to Euro '88.
-England have never been lower than 16th, which last occured during the 2014 World Cup.
+England have never been lower than 16th, which last occurred during the 2014 World Cup.

 - Matches and Caps

-- In 2001 FIFA tried to bring a level of consistency into international football be standardising the definition.
-To wit, a international match, to be declared official, must be between two affiliated sovereign nations in their own right.
+- In 2001 FIFA tried to bring a level of (in)consistency into international football be standardising the definition.
+To wit, an international match, to be declared official, must be between two affiliated sovereign nations in their own right.
 Annoyingly, they thought that it would be best to retrospectively apply this criteria to all international matches ever.
-This brings into dispute three England International Matches (two against The Rest of Europe and one versus The Rest of the World).
+This brings into dispute three England International Matches (two against a Rest of Europe XI and one versus a Rest of the World XI).
 These games were called official at the time and caps were awarded.
 Thankfully the FA doesn't agree with FIFAs reclassification of these matches and neither does englandstats.com and so they are included here as if they were full matches and caps remain.
+FIFAs inconsistancy on the matter is perplexing as caps for these three games have been allowed to stand in their records.
+If the caps stand why not the games?

 - Two matches have been abandoned (Argentina 1953 and Ireland 1995).
 The matches, whilst not completed, are still classified as full internationals and caps awarded.